jarrettv/Mini-V/docs/BuildGuide.md

   <img width="600" src="../images/22_belt_clips.jpg">
 </p>

-* Add the belts to clips using the M4x3x15 hollow tubes (2)
+* Add the belts to clips using the 4mm OD and 3mm ID by 15mm long hollow tubes (2)
-* Fasten the belts in the clips using M3x10 BHCS (2)
+* Fasten the belts in the clips using M3x10 BHCS (2) and the Makerbeam XL rectangular nuts (2)

 <p align="center">
   <img width="600" src="../images/23_belts.jpg">
 </p>

+* Add in the missing single stack bearings in the XY joint and front of rear idler

 ### X-carriage